 Get Some Rest

-If you’re not getting that much, for whatever reason, look for ways to adjust your nighttime routine or talk with your doctor.
+But getting enough shut-eye is important.
+Most people need about 7 hours a night.
+If you’re not getting that much, for whatever reason, look for ways to adjust your nighttime routine.

-- Finish up all your caffeine by mid-afternoon
+- Finish all your caffeine by midafternoon.

-- Turn off your computer, smartphone, and TV well before bedtime
+- Turn off your computer, smartphone, and TV well before bedtime.

-- Keep your bedroom as cool, dark, and quiet as possible
+- Keep your bedroom as cool, dark, and quiet as possible.

-- Go to bed and wake up at the same time as often as you can
+- Go to bed and wake up at the same time as often as you can.

 Try These Other Tips, Too